-The Nigeria Rural Resilience Activity (RRA) Project is a five year (2019-2024) project funded by the United States Agency for International Development (USAID).
-IFDC is a member of the RRA Consortium lead by Mercy Corps, which also includes Save the Children International.
+The Feed the Future Nigeria Rural Resilience Activity is a five year (2019-2024) project funded by Feed the Future.
+IFDC is a member of an Activity Consortium led by Mercy Corps, which also includes Save the Children International.

 - IFDC supported the COVID-19 Rapid Assessment, conducted scoping studies that shaped the interventions, contributed to the evidence-based value chain selections and Agricultural Input Access Strategies and Extension Content workshops, and developed extension communication materials covering the maize, rice, cowpea, and groundnut value chains.
 Capacity building for agro-dealers, extension officers, and lead farmers on safer use of agrochemicals was conducted and five Memoranda of Understanding were signed, which will contribute to strengthening the resilience of the market actors to sustainably lift over 90,000 households out of chronic vulnerabilities and poverty.